 CLP's Pro Bono Projects are structured, law-related volunteer positions with governmental and non-profit organizations.
-Students apply for available positions in the first weeks of each semester through Symplicity.
+Students apply for available positions in the first weeks of each semester through 12Twenty.
 Students assigned to projects are supervised by attorneys within the organization and typically commit to volunteer 30-50 hours per semester.

-Students are also encouraged to engage in community service beyond the legal field.
+Students are also encouraged to engage in community service opportunities beyond the legal field.
 CLP promotes and facilitates volunteer opportunities for students, both individually throughout the year and through organized service events.